5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 8. **Kernel Section**
 	- **Kernel/Patch**: If you have an [HDD caddy](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/issues/37#issuecomment-1509840983) for the DVD drive bay, you can add this [kernel patch](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/blob/main/Additional_Files/SATA_Hotplug.plist) to your config to enable SATA hot plugging.
 	- **Kernel/Quirks**:
+		- If you are using a stock BIOS, you need to enable `AppleCpuPmCfgLock` Quirk.
-		- If you are using the 1vyrain BIOS, `CFG-Lock` will be disabled by default (not on the T430).
-In this case, you can disable the `AppleCpuPmCfgLock` Quirk.
+		- If you are using the 1vyrain BIOS, `CFG-Lock` will be disabled by default (not the case for the T430).
+In this case, you don't need the `AppleCpuPmCfgLock` Quirk.
 		- To figure out if the `MSR 0xE2` register of your BIOS is unlocked, add `ControlMsrE2.efi` to `EFI/OC/Tools` and your config.plist (under `Misc/Tools`) and run it from the BootPicker.
 The output should look like this: </br> ![UNLOCKED_MSR](https://github.com/5T33Z0/Lenovo-T530-Hackintosh-OpenCore/assets/76865553/dfe3013c-4a14-4553-9474-ea145a0c1511)

 9. **Misc Section**